 Correspondence, memorandum, copies of newspaper clippings, reports, policies, and press releases regarding French language services in Manitoba, federal funding for French language institutes in Manitoba, and population breakdown by language for Manitoba and Saskatchewan.

-Correspondence from members of the Human Rights Institute of Canada supporting HRI work on bilingualism.
+Part of Human Rights Institute of Canada fonds

 Copies of newspaper clippings regarding the cost of bilingualism, language laws in Quebec, and opinions on the efficacy and benefits of bilingualism in the federal government.